[Last updated November 26, 2024]

 An older adult’s child may claim the senior as a dependent on their taxes.
 Dependents, taxpayers, and the amount of financial support the adult child provides must meet the following federal guidelines:

 - The senior’s income for the applicable tax year is below the gross income limit.
-They cannot make more than the federal income limit of $4,700 and still be considered a dependent.
+They cannot make more than the federal income limit of $5,050 for tax year 2024 and still be considered a dependent.
+This limit applies only to taxable income and does not include nontaxable income, such as most Social Security benefits.

 - The taxpayer and the senior must be family or have lived together for at least one year.